nickgaya/autohalt/README.md

   clicking the "More Suggestions" button.

 * **Gfycat**: Turns the "Autoplay Related GIFs" switch to off.
 The user can manually re-enable autoplay by clicking the switch again.
-(Also works on RedGIFs, Gfycat's site for adult content.)

 ## Installation